kalilou-marong/kalilou-marong/README.md

 - [My Portfolio](https://kalilou-marong.netlify.app/)

-## 🙏 Thank you for your interest and the opportunity to connect!
+## 🙏 Thank you for your interest and the opportunities to connect !